 We’re pretty sure that our Paleolithic ancestors would be on board with this pumpkin pie.
-Instead of common allergens and processed ingredients, this pie is made up of just a handful of pantry staples and spices.
+Instead of common allergens and processed ingredients, this pie is made with just a handful of pantry staples and spices.
 These include:

-Almonds are high in heart-healthy monounsaturated fats, which have been linked with a reduced risk of heart disease.
-These nuts also boast the antioxidant powers of vitamin E, which supports cell damage and aids in skin and hair health.
+Almonds are high in heart-healthy monounsaturated fats, which have been linked to a reduced risk of heart disease.
+These nuts also boast the antioxidant powers of vitamin E, which supports cell damage and aids in promoting healthy skin and hair, for a beautiful pie indeed.

 Coconut Oil & Coconut Milk

 One of the highest quality animal protein sources around, eggs are an underrated superfood.
-Eggs are rich in protein (six grams per egg), B vitamins, vitamin A and D, anti-inflammatory omega-3 fatty acids, antioxidants, and iodine.
+Eggs are rich in protein (six grams per egg) not to mention B vitamins, vitamins A and D, anti-inflammatory omega-3 fatty acids, antioxidants, and iodine.

 Instead of using refined white sugar (which totally sucks) or brown sugar in this paleo pumpkin pie, we’re using maple syrup.

-Pure maple syrup (not maple sugar liquid, à la Aunt Jemima) is a low glycemic sweetener that’s filled with beneficial compounds noted to prevent diseases like heart disease, cancer, and Alzheimer’s.
+Pure maple syrup (not maple sugar liquid, à la Aunt Jemima) is a low-glycemic sweetener that’s filled with beneficial compounds found to prevent diseases like heart disease, cancer, and Alzheimer’s.